Roy Lichtenstein Chronology

 Feb.
 R.L. contributes work to Los Angeles Peace Tower, a monument designed by Mark di Suvero.
 The tower was vandalized as soon as it was erected.

-April 15 R.L. is one of thress panelists which includes Larry Rivers and Frank Stella at a symposium sponsored by the San Francsico Art Institute on Pop art.
+April 15 R.L. is one of thress panelists which includes Larry Rivers and Frank Stella at a symposium sponsored by the San Francisco Art Institute on Pop art.

 Summer.
 R.L.designs poster, based on 1930s Hollywood motifs, for 4th New York Film Festival, which takes place September 12 - 22.